 Winning Method – One bet type that’s unique to the sport is how the fight will end.
 In MMA there are three victory conditions: knockout, submission, and judge decision (score).

 You have to pick the correct outcome for the particular fighter.
 Such as Conor McGregor to win by TKO/KO.
 Betting odds are increased significantly, as well as the win the particular winning method needs to be correct.
 But if correct, you’ve struck gold!

 Parlays – Parlay bets are multiple bets where all the chosen outcomes have to be correct to win.
 Although considered a more risky bet in MMA, the rewards are much greater.
 For example, if you place a bet on Khabib Nurmagomedov and Jon Jones to win, you’ll need both fighters to be victorious to win the parlay bet.

-Futures – Futures in MMA is all about predicting an event or scenario what may happen in the future.
-Many UFC fights are organised months in advance, especially when the top fighters are playing for a chance to win a title.
+Futures – Futures in MMA is all about predicting an event or scenario that may happen in the future.
+Many UFC fights are organised months in advance, especially when the top fighters are vying for a chance to win a title.
 Futures opens up a market for fans who love to speculate on the big battles and bet on the chosen winner.

 Prop Bets – Typically known as additional bets, Prop bets are related to specific outcomes or events in the fight.
 You bet on whether or not it is going to happen.
 Think the match will last under 12 minutes or how many jabs will be thrown in the match?
 You can bet on that with Prop bets.